pipelinelabo/datalaiq-wiki/beta/index.md

-# Gravwell Beta Program
+# DatalaiQ Beta Program

 Greetings and salutations!

-You are reading this message because you are in the early access group for Gravwell Beta!
+You are reading this message because you are in the early access group for DatalaiQ Beta!
 We sincerely thank you for your participation and look forward to feedback and bug reports.

-Please submit any bugs or feedback to [beta@gravwell.io](mailto:beta@gravwell.io)
+Please submit any bugs or feedback to [support@pipelinesecurity.net](mailto:support@pipelinesecurity.net)

 Thank you!

 ## Current "State of the Beta"

-We're preparing for the release of Gravwell 4.2.0.
+We're preparing for the release of DatalaiQ 4.2.0.
 The primary new feature of this release is the Data Explorer, which makes it easier to play with your data in a point-and-click manner.

 ### Desired Testing